 If your current daily protein intake is 0.8 g / kg of body weight, try bumping that up to 1.5 g / kg if your doctor says it’s okay.
 If you currently lift twice per week, try gradually increasing to three or four sessions per week.
 And if you don’t do resistance exercise at all, it’s time to start!

-The muscle gains for males and females listed earlier are averages.
-Some people will gain substantially more, and some will gain less over the course of a month.
-But in general, the average is about 1 kg for males and and 0.5 kg for females.
+Some people will gain substantially more, and some will gain less muscle over the course of a month.
+But in general, the average is about 1 kg for males and 0.5 kg for females.

 To have the best chance of building muscle, stick to a training, nutrition, and recovery plan.
 Make sure you get your body composition measured to set a baseline and track your progress to figure out whether your fitness regimen is working for you.
-If you don’t meet the average values mentioned above in the first month, use the opportunity to change up your routine.
+If you don’t meet the average values mentioned above in the first month, use the next month as an opportunity to change your routine.

 Armed with the tips and realistic expectations from this article, you’ll be on your way to a better body composition in no time.